DBT: Dialectical Behavioural Therapy

 Pre-treatment: This stage includes assessment, developing an understanding of your difficulties and goals, learning about DBT and testing out whether it'd be a good fit for you, and building a relationship with your 1:1 therapist.

-2. Trauma: This phase of therapy involves emotionally processing traumatic and invalidating experiences.
-For clients with PTSD/ C-PTSD we can use the DBT-PE treatment at this stage.
+- Trauma: This phase of therapy involves emotionally processing traumatic and invalidating experiences.
+For clients with PTSD/ C-PTSD we can use DBT-PTSD or DBT-PE treatment at this stage.

 How long does treatment take?